 Our aim is to help prepare our children as best as we can for the world, teaching them mutual respect, core values and an informed understanding of differences between people.
 In addition, they will have opportunity to discuss and reflect on events occurring to them personally and receive the guidance and support they may require to build up their resilience in order to manage any difficult or challenging situations that they face.

 Our indoor and outdoor environments are planned to ensure that children have plenty of opportunity to develop both their fine and gross motor skills; whether that be outside using our P.E. equipment, or inside developing their fine motor skills through a range of activities such as using playdough, construction equipment or mark-making.
 We actively seek to support children in developing their independence and develop a range of self-care skills.

 Our practitioners, with the support of our Paediatric Osteopath, recognise physical delays early.
 Programmes of support are followed.

 Children from Nursery work towards writing and use a programme called 'Squiggle Whilst You Wriggle,' to help develop key writing skills.

 The teaching of phonics is strongly embedded in our Nursery and Reception classes - through directly taught sessions, focus groups, interventions and regular assessments.

-We deliver Phonics through Letters and Sounds and follow a prescriptive schedule with the aim of helping our children develop the knowledge, understanding, skills and attitudes needed to be ready to learn and succeed in Phonics and Literacy.
+We deliver Phonics through Little Wandle and follow a prescriptive schedule with the aim of helping our children develop the knowledge, understanding, skills and attitudes needed to be ready to learn and succeed in Phonics and Literacy.